Jadwiga Jarka Cooper

 Jadzia with Jan at Auckland Polish Association's celebrations of the 25th anniversary of the Pahiatua Poles' arrival in New Zealand.

 “It was imperative for me that my children spoke Polish.
 I spoke with them in Polish and my husband in English and there was no problem.
-Then once they went to school, an English word would pop into the Polish conversation.
-I remember they were playing one day and put in what I considered were one too many English words.
+Then, once they went to school, an English word would pop into the Polish conversation.
+They were playing one day and put in what I considered were one too many English words.
 I went in and corrected them.
 My son said, ‘Mamusiu, tylko bawimi, prosze nie przeszkadzać.’
-(Mummy, we are only playing, please don’t bother us.)”
+[Mummy, we are only playing, please don’t bother us.]”

 While Jadzia continues to live in gratitude to New Zealanders, she is adamant that her three children, Christine, Mark and Louise, and grandsons, Harrison and Kian have as much information as she can gather about their Jarka family and the history of the Pahiatua children.
 She continues to update the already bulging files she has compiled for each of their families.